Different Types of Nose Piercings, Rings, and Jewelry

 The septum piercing is an edgy, unique piercing that will genuinely enhance your style.
 These piercings serve a lot of different purposes and can also be gauged.
 Septum piercings might be one of the more difficult selections to achieve.

 Bridge piercings are another deviation from the norm.
 They produce cool results and are often classified as surface piercings.
-Bridge piercings do not puncture any bone or cartilage, and they lay nicely over the more visible portion of your nose.
+Bridge piercings do not puncture any bone or cartilage.
+They lay nicely over the more visible portion of your nose.

-But the surfacing piercings like bridges are much more prone to migration, which occurs when your body nudges a piercing toward your skin’s surface and heals it away.
+It is worth bearing in mind that surface piercings, such as bridges, are much more prone to migration.
+This occurs when your body nudges a piercing toward your skin’s surface, regarding it as a foreign object.
 If this happens, you should ask your piercer to take out the jewelry and let the hole close.

 The best jewelry choices for bridge piercings include circular barbells and curved barbells.
-You might want to stay away from straight barbells because they are much more likely to cause migration.
+You might want to stay away from straight barbells as they are much more likely to cause migration.

 Vertical Tip Piercing

 The vertical tip piercing is the perfect option for the “rhino” look.
 This rare and unique nose piercing sits vertically, directly above the nose tip.
 Then, it runs just under the tip of the nose.
 The jewelry options with the vertical tip piercing are limited, however.
-Because of the typical nose structure, the only ideal jewelry choice is the curved barbell.
+Due to the typical nose structure, the only ideal jewelry choice is the curved barbell.

 The Septril piercing is a dynamic choice that combines half of a vertical tip piercing and a gauged septum.
 From the outside looking in, the Septril piercing looks to be delicate.
 On the inside, the piercing process takes much dedication and patience to reach full potential.
 When you gauge a septum, it is an involved process that yields some pain.